Sheep-y/Attack-Improvement-Mod/README.md

 * BattleTech 1.1 - AIM 1.0.1 to 2.1.2.
 * BattleTech 1.2 - AIM 2.2 to 3.0.

+Because of the *extensive* patching, this mod is sensitive to version updates.
+I did my best to defensively code it given my limited free time.

 AIM is aware of some other mods and will behave differently in their present to meet player expectations.

 Mod settings changed by these behaviours are not saved.
 If you want to replace them with AIM, you may need to change AIM settings.